ruby-on-wheels/ruby-on-wheels.github.io/_posts/2022-11-04-replacing-thermostat-of-a-dometic-cfx-50-refrigerator.md

 ![New Thermostat connected to the main PCB](/assets/images/IMG_5522.jpg)

-The screen displayed the correct temperature and the refrigerator was working and again. :tada:
+The screen displayed the correct temperature and the refrigerator was working again. :tada:

 ![Screen displaying the proper temperature](/assets/images/IMG_5533.jpg)